Lobz/facilitation/README.md

 reproductionrate <- 5         # reproduction rate (only adult)
 times <- seq(0,10,.2)         # array of times of interest
-initialpop <- c(10,10,10,10)  # initial pop. sizes for the 3 stages plus the facilitator species facindex <- 1                 # this will be the value by which facilitator decreases seeds' deathrates radius <- 2                   # this is the distance up to which the facilitation affects the seed
+initialpop <- c(10,10,10,10)  # initial pop. sizes for the 3 stages plus the facilitator species facindex <- c(0,1)            # this will be the values by which facilitator decreases seeds and seedlings deathrates radius <- 2                   # this is the distance up to which the facilitation affects the seed

 dt <- facByRates(times=times, n=numstages, Ds=deathrates, Gs=growthrates, R=reproductionrate, fac=facindex, init=initialpop, rad=radius)